-Statistical analysis is another promising method used in network intrusion detection systems including the remote shellcode detection and analysis [7,8].
-The basic idea of the statistical approach is to extract distinguished features to differentiate between normal packets and various malicious packets.
+Statistical analysis is another promising method used in network intrusion detection systems including the remote shellcode detection and analysis [7, 8].
+The basic idea of the statistical approach is to extract the distinguished features to differentiate between the normal packets and various malicious packets.
 The payload of a packet and the payload header information (e.g., port number, protocol field) can be used as features for classification.
-The disadvantage of the statistical approach is that it usually lacks clear semantic information correlated with the packets whose contents may result in malicious behaviors, and therefore, it can also be evaded by different kinds of anti-statistic techniques [7,8].
+The disadvantage of the statistical approach is that it usually lacks clear semantic information correlated with the packets whose contents may result in malicious behaviors, and therefore it can also be evaded by different kinds of antistatistic approaches [7, 8].

-From the aforementioned analysis, we can see that current exploit code detection and analysis techniques still have limitations.
+From the analysis above, we can see current exploit code detection and analysis approaches are still quite limited.
 Meanwhile, lots of shellcode variants appeared in the past several years according to AV-test's statistics [9].
-Thus, in this paper, we present an automatic semantic aware attribution analysis of remote exploits.
+Thus in this paper we present an automatic semantic aware attribution analysis of remote exploits.
+The significance of such analysis is that it provides more information about an attack in addition to detecting the attack.

-Attribution analysis presented in this paper is to solve the problem of automatically categorizing exploits and determining whether an exploit is a variant of an attack from the past.
 The attribution analysis can be used in, for example, a shellcode scanner to identify different types of shellcode variants.
-We give more formal definition of attribution analysis problem in Section 3.
-The significance of this work is that it provides more information about an attack in addition to detecting the attack.
-We believe that this is also important besides telling whether a piece of code is malicious or not.

 As far as we know, such shellcode attribution analysis is still lacking in the literature.
-Note that Hu et al. [10] present a function-call graph-based approach to index the large malware repositories, which can be viewed as a kind of malware attribution analysis.
-Ma et al. [11] present a methodology for inferring the phylogeny (i.e., evolution tree) of remote code injection exploits.
-Our motivation is similar to theirs, but the differences are also very clear: (1) our work is more specific for exploit code attribution analysis, and (2) we emphasize the combinations of semantics and statistics for solving the attribution analysis problem, which has not been done before.
+Note that Hu et al [10] present a function-call graph based approach to index the large malware repositories, which can be viewed as a kind of malware attribution analysis.
+Our motivation is similar to theirs, but our work is more specific for shellcode attribution analysis.
+Compared with shellcode detection, our work focuses more on automatically categorizing exploits and determining whether an exploit is a variant of an attack from the past.
+We believe this is also important besides telling whether a piece of code is malicious or not.

 Exploit code attribution poses several challenges.
-First, the emulation-based approach cannot be directly applied to this problem because we need quantitative metrics to measure the distances of different exploit code.
+First, the emulation based approach cannot be directly applied to this problem because we need quantitative metrics to measure the distances of different exploit code.
 Second, we cannot fully rely on the statistical approach because it is deceptive once the statistical features (e.g., the number of specific instructions or system calls) fail to reflect the security-critical operations, which are probably highly related with the shellcode behaviors.
-Third, how to extract the semantics, which determine the shellcode attribution, remains an open question.
-The emulation-based approach seems a good candidate for extracting the behaviors of different shellcode.
-However, it can miss trivial differences that existed in the behaviors of different classes of shellcode.
+Third, how to extract the semantics which determine the shellcode attribution remains an open question.
+The emulation based approach seems a good candidate for extracting the behaviors of different shellcode.
+However, it can miss trivial differences existed in the behaviors of different classes of shellcode.
 For example, self-contained exploit code [4] often exhibits same behaviors by following the routine of "decrypt-loop" mode.
 Furthermore, if specific behaviors are absent in the emulation environment, it could produce more false negatives.
-Also, the time cost for the emulation-based approach is usually very high compared with static analysis.
+Also, the time cost for the emulation based approach is usually very high compared with static analysis.